-Prerequisite: Completion of Modern Media and teacher recommendation Television Production techniques will be expanded upon through usage of production crews.
-Students will be expected to execute production meetings, maintain schedules, shoot footage in a professional manner, keep editing logs, utilize, iMovie, and meet deadlines.
-Students will be responsible for producing programming for the Southern Regional television Network.
+Prerequisite: Completion of Introduction to TV and teacher recommendation.

+Television Production techniques will be expanded upon through usage of production crews.
+Students will be expected to execute production meetings, maintain schedules, capture footage in a professional manner, keep editing logs, utilize Final Cut Express, and meet deadlines.
+Students will be responsible for producing the Southern News magazine as well as other programming for the Southern Regional Television Network.
 Through this hands-on classroom experience, students will be given preparation for the professional work environment.